Best phone carriers of 2025

 The best phone carrier delivers reliable service at an affordable cost while responding quickly whenever you've got a question about your service or your device.
 And if they can include some perks that deliver a little extra to your plan, even better.

 That's the criteria I use when singling out the best phone carriers to Tom's Guide readers.
-As I've been looking into the cost of the best cell phone plans for just about a decade, I'm extremely familiar with what different carriers charge for different plans and how much data you get in exchange for your monthly rate.
+As I've been looking into the cost of the best cell phone plans for a decade now, I'm extremely familiar with what different carriers charge for different plans and how much data you get in exchange for your monthly rate.
 More importantly, I'm constantly checking those prices to see what's changed.
 And I take note if the plans with any added perks like complementary streaming services, overseas coverage and more.

-Based on all of that, I pick Verizon as the best phone carrier for its flexible plans and extensive reach.
+Based on all of that, I consider Verizon to be the best phone carrier for its flexible plans and extensive reach.
 (In fact, I use Verizon in my daily life, so I'm pretty confident in that pick.)
 Of course, if you live somewhere where other wireless networks are stronger, T-Mobile's range of unlimited plans makes it the best alternative among the major players.
 But don't be afraid to consider smaller carriers like MVNOs that rely on the towers of bigger providers for their service.
 Trying a smaller carrier like Visible or Mint is a great way to wind up with a lower monthly bill — and some very dependable wireless service to boot.

 Best phone carriers: The quick list